-A. The online IC will be held five times a year on the Monday preceding the regular general meetings on the third Wednesday of the month during the months of March, May, July, September, and November.
-The IC awards will be presented at the regular general meetings immediately following the IC (the third Wednesday in the months of March, May, July, September, and November.)
+A. Image competition will be held five times a year on the third Wednesday of the month during the months of March, May, July, September, and November.
+If any change is made to an image competition date, members will be notified at least 30 days in advance.